-The first new episode of The Simpsons (1989) broadcast after the release of the movie featured an altered opening credit sequence which included a number of references to the movie, including Bart skateboarding through a destroyed Springfield, the multi-eyed squirrel, Russ Cargill, President Schwartzeneger, the Simpsons' home in the process of being rebuilt, and Homer pulling into the driveway with the silo strapped to the roof of his car.
+The first new episode of The Simpsons (1989) broadcast after the release of the movie featured an altered opening credit sequence which included numerous references to the movie, including Bart skateboarding through a destroyed Springfield, the multi-eyed squirrel, Russ Cargill, President Schwarzenegger, the Simpsons' house in the process of being rebuilt, and Homer pulling into the driveway with the silo strapped to the roof of his car.
 The couch gag featured Spiderpig/Harry Plopper sitting on the couch, waiting for them.
 Homer cuddles him and says, "Ah, my summer love!"

-at around 1h 13 mins) Homer also tried to jump the "Springfield Gorge" in The Simpsons: Bart the Daredevil (1990).
-The ambulance used to transport Homer to the hospital can still be seen sitting where it collided with a nearby tree.
+at around 1 hour and 13 minutes) Homer also tried to jump the "Springfield Gorge" in The Simpsons: Bart the Daredevil (1990).
+The ambulance used to transport Homer to the hospital, can still be seen sitting where it collided with a nearby tree.

-at around 1h 14 mins) It was hinted that at least one Simpsons character was going to be killed off.
+at around 1 hour and 14 minutes) It was hinted that at least one Simpsons character was going to be killed off.
 In the end, it is revealed that Dr. Nick Riviera was the one killed off.
-Dr. Nick has since been brought back much like Dr. Marvin Monroe, who was killed off early in the shows run only to re-appear (claiming he was never dead, just "very sick").
+Dr. Nick has since been brought back, much like Dr. Marvin Monroe, who was killed off early in the shows run, only to re-appear (claiming he was never dead, just "very sick").